Friday, 29 November 2019

 We will take together the rice flour and the baking powder.
 Sieving is better.

-We will mix both very well.
+We will mix both well.

 We should be done.